melihakkose/Olymposrec/README.md

-# Hi there, I'm Melih - aka Olymposrec 👋
+# Hi there, I'm Melih 👋
 I'm Melih From Turkey, and I do development.
 I'm interested in developing programs that make people's lives easier.

 ## I'm a Student and Developer!!